webpack/webpack.js.org/pages/how-to/develop.md

 - Explain shortly what source maps are and why they come in handy when devving
 - Link to devtool page for more info about source maps

+webpack watch mode

+- show one use case
+- show how to use in CLI
+- show how to use API
+- explain that you need to use your own server (maybe show the python server)

 webpack-dev-server